-Figure .
-UEQ instructions in sign language
+Figure 8.
+UEQ instructions in Slovenian Sign Language with subtitles

 Experiment procedure

-User testing was conducted in the DemoLab of the Laboratory for Multimedia (LMMFE), at the Faculty of Electrical Engineering, University of Ljubljana.
+User testing was conducted in the DemoLab of the Laboratory for Multimedia, at the Faculty of Electrical Engineering, University of Ljubljana in cooperation with the Association of Deaf Teachers in Slovenia.